Thoiba-singha/Memory_Management_in_c/README.md

 GCC/MINGW/CLANG compilers are required.

-Microsoft Visual MVSC compiler not work.
+Microsoft Visual MVSC compiler will not work.